Get Study Materials of UGC NET Paper 1 (eBook with MCQ) ⇒ DOWNLOAD NOW

 The Examination shall be conducted as Computer Based Test (CBT) only.

 The Test will consist of two papers.
-Both the papers will consist of objective type, multiple choice questions.
+Both papers will consist of objective-type, multiple-choice questions.
 There will be no break between papers.

-Subject and Syllabus of UGC NET June 2020:
+Subjects and Syllabus of UGC NET June 2023:

-The List of UGC-NET subjects for June 2020 and their Codes are given at Annexure-III of Notification.
+The List of UGC-NET subjects for June 2023 and their Codes are given in Annexure-III of Notification.
 The candidates may note that the syllabus has been modified and the new syllabus applicable from June 2019 onwards has also been notified through a public notice on NTA website.

-- National Testing Agency will not provide the copy of syllabus to any candidate.
+- National Testing Agency will not provide a copy of the syllabus to any candidate.